April 2022 Review

 GCN is committed to preventing gun violence and we work to pursue that objective through changes to the legal system, public services and attitudes to guns.
 We collect and analyse data to provide all stakeholders with the evidence needed to initiate change.

-We are aware of at least five reports in March 2019 concerning six gun deaths:
+We are aware of three reports in April 2022 concerning gun deaths:

-We are aware of at least two reports in March 2019 of inquests relating to gun deaths:
+We are aware of two reports in April 2022 concerning a gun death inquest:

 Armed Domestic Violence and/or Victim Known to Perpetrator